Sapa Rice Terraces: My Experience on a 2-Day Trekking Tour

-Our last stop in Vietnam has been the increasingly famous Sapa rice terraces.
-Sapa is one of the most worthwhile places to visit in Vietnam and one that no traveler coming to this country should miss.
+Our last stop in Vietnam has been the increasingly famous rice terraces of Sapa.
+Sapa is one of the most worthwhile places to visit in Vietnam and, without a doubt, a destination no traveler to this country should overlook.

-Sapa is located in the northwest of Vietnam, at an altitude of about 1600 meters.
-It is a small city located between the mountains of Hoàng Liên Son, surrounded by rice fields and humble villages.
-Many tourists come here to hike and discover the deepest and most natural Vietnam.
+Sapa is located in the northwest of Vietnam near the Chinese border, with Yunnan province, at an altitude of about 1,600 meters.
+It is a small town nestled in the Hoàng Liên Son mountains, surrounded by rice fields and humble villages.
+Many tourists come here to hike and discover the deeper, more natural side of Vietnam.

 Dressed in their traditional clothes they always greet you very sympathetically.
 They ask you where you are from and then trying to sell you some souvenir normally made by them.
 Their most typical phrase is: “Buy something for me, sir”.
 Anyone can appreciate that sympathy, that smile on their face and that they are always making jokes whether you buy or not.